sujansap/BuutReservation/README.md

 #### Test database setup

+> !!!!
+It is important that the database is different from the application database is this will be ***dropped*** and re-created automatically during tests to ensure the correct state !!!!

+There are two ways to specify the database connection:

+1) .NET secrets:

 This setup is very similar to the setup of the [application's database](#database-connection).
 Only difference is that the secrets need to be added to the `Rise.Server.Tests` project.
 Preferably with the database being `Hogent.Rise.Test` to make a distinction.

-It is important that the database is different from the application database is this will be ***dropped*** and re-created automatically during tests to ensure the correct state!!
+2) Environment variable:

+> Powershell

+`env:ConnectionStrings__PostgreSQL="connection here"`

+> Bash

+`ConnectionStrings__PostgreSQL="connection here"`

 #### Running integration tests